Professor of Politics (firstname.lastname@example.org; 020 7631 6790)

-- Robert S. Singh has been a member of the Department of Politics at Birkbeck since April 1999.
-He was educated at Christ Church and Nuffield College, both University of Oxford, from where he graduated with a first class BA Honours degree in Philosophy, Politics and Economics (1989) and a DPhil in Politics (1994).
+- Rob joined the Department of Politics in 1999.
+He was educated in the state sector and at Christ Church and Nuffield College, University of Oxford, from where he graduated with, respectively, a first class BA Honours degree in Philosophy, Politics and Economics (1989) and a DPhil in Politics (1994).
+(While researching his doctorate, Rob spent the academic year of 1990-91 as a visiting Nuffield-Yale graduate exchange student at Yale University.)

-- Professor Singh is a Fellow of the Royal Society for the Arts, an Associate Fellow of the Institute for the Study of the Americas (University of London), a member of the external advisory board of the United States Presidency Centre, Institute for the Study of the Americas, an Honorary Fellow of the Foreign Policy Association (New York), and was a Trustee of William Palmer Sixth Form College (2002-09).
+- Professor Singh is a Fellow of the Royal Society for the Arts, a member of Heterodox Academy, an Associate Fellow of the Institute for the Study of the Americas (University of London), a member of the external advisory board of the United States Presidency Centre, Institute for the Study of the Americas, an Honorary Fellow of the Foreign Policy Association (New York), and served as a Trustee of William Palmer Sixth Form College (2002-09).

 - He is also a member of the Royal Institute for International Affairs (Chatham House) and the International Institute for Strategic Studies.
-He was appointed Professor of Politics in 2004 and served as Head of the Department of Politics from 2004-2006.
+He served as Head of the Department of Politics from 2004-2006.

-- He served as External Examiner for the Department of Politics and International Relations of DeMonfort University (2004-08) and is currently External Examiner for the Department of Political, Social and International Studies at the University of East Anglia and the Department of Middle East and Mediterranean Studies at King's College, London.
-He was the External Examiner for the Macmillan Prize at Eton College in 2011.
+- Rob has acted as External Examiner for the Department of Politics and International Relations of DeMonfort University, the Department of Political, Social and International Studies at the University of East Anglia and the Department of Middle East and Mediterranean Studies at King's College, London.
+He was also the External Examiner for the Macmillan Prize at Eton College in 2011.
+In 2014 he served as the international member of the university review team of the Department of Political Studies at Cape Town, South Africa.
+He also serves on the Open University degree validation pool of assessors.

-- He is also a member of the Westlaw Round Table Group, the European Convention on Liberal Democracy, and the Academic Council of the Henry Jackson Society.
+- Rob is also a member of the Westlaw Round Table Group, the European Convention on Liberal Democracy, and the Academic Council of the Henry Jackson Society.

-- American politics and the politics of US foreign policy.
+- US politics and the politics of US foreign policy.

 Areas of research supervision